 Capstone seniors will present their final research papers in class on the last day of class, along with a poster summarizing their research questions, arguments, and findings.
 A portion of seniors' final research paper grade will reflect the quality of their presentations.
-The poster will also be displayed at the senior end-of-year party in May 2014.
+The poster will also be displayed at the senior end-of-year party on the afternoon of Tuesday May 5, 2014.
 The poster itself will not be graded, but the completion of a poster is required to receive a "Pass" for the senior requirement, and will factor into Departmental considerations for Senior Project Distinction.